Dotneteer/spectnetide/Documentation/Z80Assembly/Z80AssemblerReference.md

 ### The LOOP Scope

 The `.loop` statement declares a scope for all labels, symbols, and variables declared in the loop's body.
-It provides special behavior:
+Every iteration has its separate local scope.
 When the assembler resolves symbols, it starts from the scope of the loop, and tries to resolve the value of a symbol.
 If it fails, steps out to the outer scope, and goes on with the resolution.

 Check this code: